redhat-developer/vscode-microprofile/docs/PropertiesFeatures.md

 ## Format support

 A "Microprofile properties" file sets the default formatter to "Tools for MicroProfile", so the formatting shortcut for a `microprofile-config.properties` file is `Ctrl + Shift + I`.
-The formatter can also be accessed from the command pallette and right-click dropdown.
+The formatter can also be accessed from the command palette and right-click dropdown.

 ![Property Formatter](./res/MPFormatter.gif)